CSE-116/CodingQuiz3-FinalExam/README.md

-# Coding Quiz 2
+# Coding Quiz 3

-For this quiz, all classes have been provided.
-You will not need to create any new classes.
+For this quiz, you are given the Mob class.
+You will need to create another class.

-Once you've cloned the repo, write your code in the provided Tree class.
-You should use the provided BinaryTreeNode class in your implementation.
+To to the handout for more information on the coding quiz.
+Good luck!